mareiter/w251/hw09/README.md

 * Remember the definition of a "step".
 How long did an average step take?

 The total training time was 10h 39m, or 639 minutes.
 Given that there were a total of 50,000 steps, that equates to 0.767 seconds per step.
+The number of objects per second averaged 81,363.

 * How does that correlate with the observed network utilization between nodes?